 For automation of web application testing, Selenium has many benefits:

 In inexperienced hands, Selenium code can lead to an unmaintainable and unscalable mess.
-But before we get into a solution to that, we need to look at typical use cases for Selenium.

 All of these examples have a lot of things in common.
 As explained in the Sauce Labs’ introduction to Selenium, there are six basic steps in creating a Selenium script for test automation: